-I am pursuing an Hon.
-B.Sc. in Neuroscience and Mental Health at the University of Toronto with the future goal of in shā’ Allāh (God Willing) becoming a clinical neurologist or clinical neuropsychologist.
+I obtained an Hon.
+B.Sc. in Neuroscience and Mental Health at the University of Toronto in 2017, and am pursuing the future goal of in shā’ Allāh (God Willing) becoming a clinical neurologist or neuropsychologist.

 Originally, my ancestry is from Afghanistan.
 My mothertongue is Pashto, however I also have knowledge of Arabic and Urdu.